tobega/tailspin-v0/TailspinReference.md

 [Measures](#measures) (including scalars) will be autotyped as such.

 [Structures](#structures) are currently conservatively autotyped as having the exact fields in the first instance encountered.
-[Arrays](#arrays) are currently conservatively autotyped to consist of all the same kind of element.
+[Arrays](#arrays) are currently conservatively autotyped to consist of all the same kind of element (if the elements are autypable).

 Raw strings and untyped numbers will be autotyped as [tagged identifiers](#tagged-identifiers).